SMS Wolf (1916): Description and history

 As a commerce raider, the Wolf was equipped with six 15 cm guns, three 5.2 cm SK L/55 guns and several smaller caliber weapons as well as four torpedo tubes.
-She also carried over 450 mines to be dropped outside enemy ports; she laid minefields in the Indian Ocean and off Australia's southern coast which claimed several ships.
+She also carried over 450 mines to be dropped outside enemy ports; she laid minefields in the Indian Ocean and off Australia's southern coast, sinking several ships.
 Her commander was Fregattenkapitän (Commander) Karl August Nerger who was in charge until her return to Kiel, Germany in February 1918.

 The Wolf had not been designed for speed and her top speed was a mere 11 kn.
 Her advantages included deception (fake funnel and masts which could be erected or lowered to change her appearance), false sides which kept her weapons hidden until the last possible moment, and a range of over 32000 nmi thanks to a coal bunker capacity of 8,000 tons (assuming a cruise speed of 8 knots, burning 35 tons of coal daily).